WHAT DOES A LITERARY AGENT DO?

 DO I NEED TO FINISH MY BOOK BEFORE SUBMITTING IT TO AN AGENT?

 It depends whether you are writing fiction or non-fiction.
-If you are writing a novel then yes, it is best to finish a draft before submitting.
+If you are writing a novel then yes, it is best to finish and edit your manuscript before submitting.
 Non-fiction, however, is almost always sold on proposal as editors like to have the opportunity to help shape the book.

 HOW LONG WILL IT BE TILL I HEAR BACK ABOUT MY SUBMISSION?